 Health Impact of Crowd-Control Weapons

-“Less-lethal” weapons, used throughout the world for crowd control, can cause serious injury, disability, and even death.
+Crowd-control weapons can cause serious injury, disability, and even death.
 These fact sheets describe the health impact of acoustic weapons, directed energy devices, rubber bullets (and other kinetic impact projectiles), stun grenades (and other disorientation devices), tear gas (and other chemical irritants), and water cannons.
 They also outline when and how these weapons can legally be used.

 Weapons Fact Sheets: